This post contains affiliate links for your convenience. View our full disclosure policy here.

 Each Year is a New Beginning

 I love the cycles of teaching and its predictable patterns.
-Even though the days are so different and you honestly never know what to expect, I truly think there are predictable seasons in teaching.
+Even though the days are so different and you honestly never know what to expect.
+I truly think there are predictable seasons in teaching.
 For example, spring fever is REAL people, I’m telling you.
 Plus, there is the back to school rush and excitement with sharpened pencils and glue sticks that are actually NOT sticky on the outside.
 While I love my summers (don’t we all?) there is something about the fresh start of a new year that is always great.
-It’s like you can shake off the things you didn’t think went so well last year, and you are given a second chance!
+It’s like you can shake off the things you didn’t think went so well last year or the feeling that you didn’t do enough, and you are given a second chance!
 My goal is to teach better each year than the year before, and to keep learning and growing.
 I hope I can keep that promise to myself!

 Sometimes teaching makes me tired, and I know it isn’t all rainbows and puppy dogs.
 However, it truly is like no other profession, and I want to celebrate the great in it!